Charles Seeger: Personal life and death

-Contributions
+Legacy

 He is known, among other reasons, for his formulation of dissonant counterpoint.
 According to the ethnomusicologist Bruno Nettl, "Seeger played a unique and central role in tying musicology to other disciplines and domains of culture.
 This collection shows him to be truly a musical 'man for all seasons,' for what comes across most is the many-sidedness of the man."